Central actors in the Arctic and Antarctic

-The Finnish Border Guard is the Chair of the Arctic Coast Guard Forum in 2017–2019.
+The Finnish Border Guard was the Chair of the Arctic Coast Guard Forum in 2017–2019.
 The two-year Chairmanship following the chairmanships of the Arctic Council started on 24 March 2017.

-The operations of the Finnish Border Guard’s Chairmanship are implemented through the Arctic Maritime Safety Cooperation (SARC) project.
+The operations of the Finnish Border Guard’s Chairmanship were implemented through the Arctic Maritime Safety Cooperation (SARC) project.

 Arctic Shipping Best Practices Information Forum